cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 - `USER` and `PASSWORD` are the specific database user and password, which has the required permissions to execute the above SQL commands.

 #### Notes
-1. The above script creates a new user schema, named `CYRAL`.
-Any other schema could be used, however we recommend reading the section on [target schemas and impacts on Cyral Policies](#udf-install-location-in-oracle) for a complete understanding on how the schema name impacts on how you refer to UDFs in policies.
+1. The above script creates a new user schema and package, named `CYRAL` and `CYRALCUSTOMPKG` respectively.
+Any other user schema and package could be used, however we recommend reading the section on [target schemas and impacts on Cyral Policies](#udf-install-location-in-oracle) for a complete understanding on how the schema name impacts on how you refer to UDFs in policies.
 2. Above we have a simplistic UDF example that receives a column entry of type `VARCHAR` and returns another `VARCHAR` value with all characters of the input columns replaced by `*`. **For a list of real-world example UDFs, please refer to: [masking-examples](../masking-examples)**.
 3. The script installs the UDFs in the same location as the [Cyral mask helper](https://cyral.com/docs/using-cyral/masking/#install-the-cyral-mask-helper-in-your-database).
 [Uninstalling](https://cyral.com/docs/using-cyral/masking/#remove-the-cyral-mask-function) the Cyral mask helper will also remove the previous installed UDF;